 As this blog has mentioned before, both the Illinois and Chicago laws governing real estate transactions and landlord-tenant relationships can be very complex and difficult to navigate without knowledgeable legal counsel.
 Accordingly, it is almost always in the best interest to consult with an experienced Chicago tenants’ rights or real estate attorney when engaged in a real estate or tenancy dispute.

-If you have questions regarding the rights and obligations you have as a tenant, owner or purchaser of real estate, or believe you have been the victim of the unfair practices of a landlord, contact the experienced real estate attorneys at The Slater Firm, Ltd. today.
+If you have questions regarding the rights and obligations you have as a tenant, owner or purchaser of real estate, or believe you have been the victim of the unfair practices of a landlord, contact the experienced real estate attorneys at Slater Law Group, LLC. today.